communications-mining

 Tracking and monitoring

-• Issues page: This page tracks all active unresolved issues, and past resolved issues (providing an audit log of past issues).
+• Issues tab: This page tracks all active unresolved issues as well as past resolved issues, and provides an audit log of past issues.

-• Resolving issues: Active issues will count the number of times the issue has been triggered so far, and once addressed can be marked as resolved by an alerts admin.
+• Resolving issues: Active issues count the number of times the issue has been triggered until that point.
+Once you address the issue, an alert administrator can mark it as resolved.

-• Explore examples: When an alert triggers an issue, the issue card allows user to click into examples of messages causing the alert to trigger the issue, enabling investigation and resolution.
+• Explore examples: When an alert triggers an issue, the issue card allows you to select examples of messages that cause the alert to trigger the issue, which allow investigation and resolution.

-• In-platform: Currently issues are only tracked in-platform, but will be available via API soon.
+• In-platform: Currently, issues are only tracked in-platform, but will be available through API in future releases.

 Additionally, each issue contains relevant alert details, as well as all messages that match the alert.
-These can be accessed by clicking on the respective arrow icons.
+You can access the issue details if you select the respective arrow icons on the issue card.

 Issue example